 The Lower Brazos River Coalition filed an amicus brief on Dec.
 2, 2019, in support of the Brazos River Authority’s legal move to require the City of Houston to proceed with the sale of its share of the proposed Allens Creek Reservoir to the River Authority.

-The Coalition’s brief asks the District Court Judge in Austin to reject Houston’s challenge to a bill passed earlier this year requiring the City to sell its 70 percent share of the project for no more than $23 million.
+The Coalition’s brief asked the District Court Judge in Austin to reject Houston’s challenge to a bill passed in the 2019 Legislative Session requiring the City to sell its 70 percent share of the project for no more than $23 million.